 Step Sheet: Click here to download.

 2014, to me, was a little forgettable, but we did get Groot & Rocket from Guardians of the Galaxy.
-And who remembers that the European Space Agency landed a probe on a comet?
+And in sports, Russell Wilson & Pete Carol led the Seattle Seahawks to a Superbowl championship!
 But we also got the American Kids line dance!
 Randy Pelletier is a choreographer from western Massachusetts and is the owner and operator of the One Eyed Parrot Dance Club.
-Check out the site!

-All in all, I think American Kids will endure and continue to be danced in clubs around the nation.
+American Kids is such a crowd favorite and most likely will endure and continue to be danced in clubs around the nation.
 It resonates with Kenny Chesney’s great lyrics about small-town American life and the dance’s level of difficulty as well.
 As a high beginner, it delivers a level of satisfaction once mastered, that makes you want to dance it for years to come.
-You’ll always see the floor fill up pretty quick when it’s called!
+You’ll always see the floor fill up pretty quickly when it’s called!

 Count: 32 | Wall: 4 | Level: High Beginner | Videos on Copperknob: 6 | Copperknob |